 Had the congressman been allowed to join, he says, the Caucus would have been able to claim bipartisan support for various issues.

 The Congressional Hispanic Caucus was founded in December 1976 with a handful of then-trailblazers in Congress.
-Some of their previous successes have included pressuring several administrations to nominate Latinos for high-ranking positions in government and help propelling some of its members to higher positions in Congress.
+Some of their previous successes have included pressuring several administrations to nominate Latinos for high-ranking positions in government and help to propel some of its members to higher positions in Congress.

 Even within individual political interests and party differences, the Caucus was able to work largely in a bipartisan matter until 1996, when one issue divided them: Cuba.